deanturpin/Theresaurus/readme.md

 ## Motivation

 I started this purely out of curiosity to see if Theresa May was really repeating herself a lot.
 But by way of comparison I quickly extended it to other speakers.
 I also wondered if I could capture "the essence" of a piece without actually having to read it.

-It was originally called Theresaurus - which looks good - but Trumpasaurus is much more enjoyable to say.
+It was originally called Theresaurus - which looks cool - but Trumpasaurus is much more enjoyable to say.

-## Linguistic observations

-Theresa May's Brexit speech and the Conservative manifesto both have the lowest unique word count results so far (29-31%).
-Contrast that with Pie's rant (55%).
-Does the count decrease the more something is finessed?

 ### Quotes of note